High Impact Philanthropy Academy

 Doing the right thing when you have power and money is harder than it seems.
 This session will help you to anticipate the ethical pitfalls that emerge in grantmaking and consider how following best practices and applying the “conscious use of self” can help you avoid them.
 This session will dive into case studies that explore conflict of interest, compensation, board composition, funder behavior, the implications behind the power of grantmakers, equitability and social justice.

 The American legal system sets significantly different rules for nonprofit organizations and private foundations.
+What do the current legal changes mean for the practice of philanthropy?
 What are your grantees’ responsibilities, and what are yours?
 For private foundations, the penalties for violating the law can jeopardize the existence of your foundation and put board members at risk.
 Moreover, laws regarding NGO registration and accountability in other countries vary widely.
 Expenditure responsibility applies for domestic and international grantmaking but the 501(c) 3 designation can streamline the process, What does this mean for your philanthropy?

 Program evaluation is a powerful tool for gaining insight into needs, improving programs, and demonstrating impact.
 But, in order to reap these benefits, you need to know what you want and how to get it from evaluation.
 What is the difference between monitoring and evaluation?
 Is establishing metrics the only way to get actionable data?
 When is the right time to start evaluating?
 This session of the course will equip you with a clear framework for making good decisions about how to use evaluation to support your philanthropic goals.